Table of Contents

 This wouldn’t be a very good guide on how to start a business if we didn’t break down the cornerstone of your new venture: the business plan.

 What is a business plan?

-A business plan is simply a blueprint that will guide your business from the start-up phase through establishment and eventually business growth since it will answer vital questions like:
+A business plan is simply a blueprint that will work as a step guide for your business from the start-up phase and first year through establishment and eventually business growth since it will answer vital questions like:

 - What is the purpose of your business?

 - How will you finance your startup costs?

 - What channels willl you use to sell, such as an online business, omnichannel business, or brick-and-mortar business?

 Even if you’re solopreneur, having a business plan is a must.
 Thankfully, a business plan doesn’t have to be overly complex.
 In fact, as long it clarifies what you hope to achieve and how you plan to do it, you plan could be jotted down onto the back of a napkin.